 MCP Security, Data Flow, and Permissions

-This document describes how the Glean MCP server is deployed, how it handles identity and permissions, and how customer data flows when MCP-compatible hosts (e.g., ChatGPT, Claude, Copilot Studio, IDEs) connect to Glean.
+This document describes how the Glean MCP server is deployed, how it handles identity and permissions, and how customer data flows when MCP-compatible hosts (for example, ChatGPT, Claude, Copilot Studio, IDEs) connect to Glean.

-It is intended for security, architecture, and compliance reviewers evaluating Glean's remote MCP deployment.
+Use this information as a reference for security, architecture, and compliance to evaluate Glean's remote MCP deployment.

-The Glean MCP server is a managed, remote implementation of the Model Context Protocol (MCP) that exposes Glean's permission-aware enterprise context as standard MCP tools (e.g., search, chat, read_document, and selected agents).
+The Glean MCP server is a managed, remote implementation of the Model Context Protocol (MCP) that exposes Glean's permission-aware enterprise context as standard MCP tools (for example, search, chat, read_document, and selected agents).

-Instead of building and operating their own MCP servers, customers point MCP-compatible hosts at Glean-managed endpoints such as:
+Instead of building and operating your own MCP servers, you point MCP-compatible hosts at Glean-managed endpoints such as:

-Each endpoint runs inside the customer's Glean tenant, enforcing the same security, privacy, and permission model as the rest of the Glean platform.
+Each endpoint runs inside your Glean tenant and follows the same security, privacy, and permission model as the rest of the Glean platform.

 2.1 Customer-isolated tenants